-Dr. Joseph N. Abraham, the author of Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, shares insights about his latest book set to be published this fall by the UL Press, in this podcast episode of Discover Lafayette.
+Dr. Joseph N. Abraham, the author of Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, shares insights about his latest book published by the UL Press, in this podcast episode of Discover Lafayette.

 Dr. Abraham graduated from UL-Lafayette and earned his M. D. at Tulane University.
 An E. R. doctor for over 30 years, Dr. Abraham previously authored Happiness: A Physician/Biologist Looks at Life (2000) and peer-reviewed articles in Evolutionary Biology.

 Kings, Conquerors, Psychopaths gives a fascinating interview of powerful conquerors throughout the past 10,000 years and you are guaranteed to learn much about history in the process!
 This book provides great insight into historical patterns of power and dominance at all levels of government, religion and corporate existence.

 Of particular interest to historians of WWII who will read this book: the relationships between well-known titans of U. S. corporations in the 1940’s and the Nazi regime are disturbing and provide a reason to rethink what you know about commerce and the economic benefits of war.
 The point made by Dr. Abraham is that this is nothing out of the ordinary in authoritarian societies but reflects the patterns of behavior throughout history.

 Dr. Abraham discusses the motivation behind his more than 20 years of research on the subject of authoritarianism or favoring blind submission to authority.
 In explaining authoritarianism’s vertical hierarchy or power structure, Dr. Abraham contrasts this blind submission to authority to Acadiana’s more egalitarian horizontal hierarchy where people work together to solve problems and help one another get ahead.